 For scheduling and other inquiries please contact email@example.com.
 For speaking inquires, Scott is represented by The Guild Agency.
 To book Scott as a speaker please email firstname.lastname@example.org or call 646-837-8808.

-Scott Beale is the Founder and CEO of Atlas Corps, a leadership development program for the world's best nonprofit professionals.
+Scott Beale is the Founder and CEO of Atlas Corps, a leadership development program for the world's best social change professionals.
 Sometimes called a "reverse Peace Corps", Atlas Corps brings leaders from around the world to serve in cities across the United States.
-Atlas Corps has supported more than leaders from nearly 60 different countries in one-year placements at nonprofits such as Ashoka, Grameen Foundation, McKinsey, UNICEF, and the US Peace Corps.
+Atlas Corps has supported more than 300 leaders from over 70 different countries in one-year placements at organizations such as Ashoka, Grameen Foundation, McKinsey, UNICEF, and the US Peace Corps.
 Prior to launching Atlas Corps, Scott was a U.S. Diplomat who served in New Delhi fighting human trafficking in India and in Bosnia organizing elections in the late 1990s.
 He also worked at Ashoka's Youth Venture program and in the Clinton White House.
 He is the author of the first book on the politics of the Millennial Generation (Millennial Manifesto: A Youth Activist handbook) and in 2004 the Youth Vote Coalition named Scott one of 30 people under 30 changing politics in America.
 Among Scott’s numerous accolades include being named one of the top three nonprofit CEOs in Washington, DC; “The Nonprofit Entrepreneur” by the Washington Post; and the National Award for Citizen Diplomacy.
+Scott has a Bachelors Degree from Georgetown University and a Masters in Public Administration (MPA) from the University of Delaware.

 Scott Beale is the Founder and CEO of Atlas Corps and an experienced social entrepreneur who has started three nonprofit organizations and helped thousands of people in his generation become agents for social change.
 He has worked on four continents, with nonprofit, government and business leaders from around the world.